 Chords are the heart and soul of playing guitar.
 Many guitar players seldom do anything else, other than strumming chords.
-The chord is the basic building block of guitar music.
+The chord is the basic building block of learning how to play the guitar.
 A chord is simply a combination of two of more notes played simultaneously.
 Different combinations give you different chords.
 There are different classes of chords, such as Major Chords, Minor Chords, Triads, Suspended Chords, Diminished Chords, etc...

 Even if you gravitate towards playing lead, or bass guitar, you will still need to have an understanding of chords, and music keys.
 Chords are what makes all the other music parts come together.
 They are the glue that binds the different parts into music, rather than an unorganized cacophony.